Secteur Distribution & Retail Eurogroup Consulting

-A sector facing radical upheaval: the inexorable demise of high-street stores?
+A sector facing radical upheaval: is the demise of high-street stores inevitable?

-For a number of years, operators and observers in the retailing sector have been contributing to, talking about and resisting the irresistible rise of the Internet in French consumer habits.
-It affects the entire customer itinerary: the search for information (in France, 90%* of consumers prepare their purchases on the Internet), the act of purchase itself and the subsequent sharing of opinion and comments on social networks.
+For a number of years, operators and observers in the retail industry have witnessed the irresistible rise of Internet in consumer habits.
+Internet affects the entire customer journey: the search for information (a vast majority of consumers prepare their purchases online), the act of purchase itself and the subsequent sharing of opinion and comments on social networks.

-Act II of this surge (whose impacts will probably be even more conspicuous) has emerged very recently with the explosive spread of mobility tools: 3 billion active Internet users worldwide in August 2015 (up 21% compared to the previous year**).
-Now the Internet is always at the consumer’s fingertips – even in points of sale.
+Act II of this surge (which impacts will probably be even more conspicuous) has emerged with the explosive spread of mobility tools: the Internet is now evermore at the consumer's fingertips.

-Hence, this is a meeting of two worlds that, although they do not apply the same codes and do not follow the same rules or face the same constraints, still join in the same customer experience: customers wish to be able to purchase online and share news of their purchase in real time with their virtual friends, follow their order on their smartphone, collect it from a store (‘click and collect’) and, if necessary, return their item to any of the retailer’s points of sale.
+Physical and online retail are two worlds that do not apply the same codes and face the same constraints, but are linked by the consumer experience: customers wish to purchase online and immediatly share news of their purchase, follow their order on their smartphone, collect it from a store (‘click and collect’) and, if necessary, return their item to the retailer’s shops.

 Redesigning the customer itinerary: what should the response be to consumer 3.0 expectations?

-To manage the boom in digitisation, retailing operators must implemente an omnichannel customer itinerary.
+To manage the boom in digitization, retailing operators must implement an omnichannel customer itinerary.
 E/m-commerce has become a channel that complements rather than competes with stores.
 The main issue is to enable a continuous experience for customers with increasingly complex cross-channel and multi-device itineraries.

 Redesigning the store experience: how can stores convey an enhanced promise of value?

 Today, stores can no longer settle for simply selling products.
-New possibilities are emerging, which have the potential to revive the ‘enchantment’ of points of sale and create a brand-new experience to consumers.
-High-street retailing must refocus on the individual and human emotions, appeal to their senses and fuel their imagination, while ensuring brand-world consistency between the different channels.
+New possibilities are emerging, which have the potential to revive the ‘enchantment’ of points of sale and offer new experiences to consumers.
+High-street retail must refocus on the individual and human emotions, appeal to their senses and fuel their imagination, while ensuring brand consistency across the different channels.

 Revising organizational models: what are the issues involved in the transformation of operational models?

-Beyond the changes perceived by the customer, all these developments result in a need for retailers to question their operational models on several points including: improved stock selection and replenishment, implementation of a cross-channel logistics master plan, modification of headquarters-network organizations, cultural transformation, HR, etc. All this will happen against a background of very tight cost control to tackle increased international competition.
+Beyond the changes perceived by the customer, all these developments result in a need for retailers to question their operational models on several points including the following: improved stock selection and replenishment, implementation of a cross-channel logistics master plan, modification of headquarters-network organizations, cultural transformation, HR, etc. This will happen against a background of very tight cost control to tackle increased international competition.

-L'offre Eurogroup Consulting - Distribution & Retailing Eurogroup Consulting
+L'offre Eurogroup Consulting - Distribution & Retail Eurogroup Consulting

 - A flexible retail chain strategy.